roessnerjd/roessner-webdev-labs/reflection.md

 For the first week of CSS, it was more difficult on the last two.
 I almost finished the 5th, but couldn't start the 6th.
 The video playlist helped me get started and finish the lab work.
 I also changed my work for the first portion.
 I had listed more code that wasn't necessary.

+### JavaScript

+I had the most difficulty in this section.
+I've never used JS before, so it was hard to understand.
+After going through the playlist/slides, it made it much more easy to understand.
+However, I think it will take more time to be more comfortable with JS.